-This article is more than half a decade old, but it’s still relevant.
+This article is almost a decade old, but it’s still relevant in 2025.

-Let’s say your SEO maven hooked you up with well-optimized SEO landing pages, but they’re relatively orphaned.
+Let’s say your well-intentioned SEO maven hooked you up with well-optimized SEO landing pages, but they’re relatively orphaned.
 (Nobody’s linking to them much, not even you, from your own site.)
 Should you link to them from your site’s other pages, like from your blog?
-Yes. …Carefully.
+Yes.
+Intralink.

 Keyword: blue widget